 As soon as the shipyard has been selected, we will assist you throughout the negotiations and contract phase.
 As this phase is the most critical step for a successful project, the IYC new build team will provide feedback on the specifications, the general arrangement and the contract.
 Key contractual elements, such as budget allowances, noise and vibration levels, delays, penalties and more, will be diligently negotiated with the shipyard.

-Your Project Management Team will be available around the clock throughout the construction of your new build project, acting as a liaison with the shipyard, designers, naval architects and all other parties involved.
-Our goal is to ensure the process is efficient, cost effective and according to your preferences.
+Your IYC Project Management Team will be available around the clock throughout the construction of your new build project, acting as a liaison with the shipyard, designers, naval architects and all other parties involved.
+Our goal is to ensure the process is efficient, cost-effective and according to your preferences, ensuring no surprises.
 We will closely monitor the project, making sure timelines are met and help resolve any challenges that may arise.

-Recently there has been somewhat of a hype around Explorer Yachts, although this has largely been connected to the often rugged design of the vessel as opposed to the actual exploration capabilities.
+There is growing hype around Explorer Yachts, as owners get more and more adventurous with where they want to take their yacht, although this has largely been connected to the often rugged design of the vessel as opposed to the actual exploration capabilities.
 Shipyards have increasingly been investing in developing true adventure yachts.
-These superyachts do not only look like they can go anywhere, but are actually built to go anywhere, efficiently operating as an exploration vessel.
+These superyachts do not just look like they can go anywhere, but are actually built to go anywhere, efficiently operating as an exploration vessel.

 A true adventure yacht is characterised by a steel ice class hull, extensive range, large and sufficient tenders and toys, expansive storage rooms and space to accommodate additional exploration staff.
 I Nova is an excellent example of an explorer yacht that combines vast volume, luxury and comfort with impeccable engineering required of a genuine world cruiser.

-The market segment for very fast yachts suffered heavily during the Financial Crisis because of the high running and operating costs of these yachts.
-However, it seems that fast yachts are indeed popular again.
-Just some notable examples include the 70 metre Galactica Super Nova recently delivered by Heesen Yachts which can reach a top speed of almost 30 knots, as well as the Benetti Fast Displacement series which were introduced only a few years ago and have already secured more than eight orders.
-Mangusta, one of the most well known fast yachts brands, also introduced the new 50 GranSport and sold three Mangusta 165 superyachts between March 2015 and February 2016.
+The market segment for very fast yachts suffered heavily during the 2007 Global Financial Crisis because of the high running and operating costs of these yachts.
+However, it seems that fast yachts are indeed popular again – perfect for moving quickly between destinations and enjoy thrilling speeds.
+Just some notable examples include the 70 metre Galactica Super Nova recently delivered by Heesen Yachts which can reach a top speed of almost 30 knots, as well as the Benetti Fast Displacement series.
+Mangusta, one of the most well known fast yachts brands, also continues to invest in its range of yachts, offering more and more choice for buyers.

-Hybrid propulsion systems are slowly gaining momentum with the technology constantly improving.
-2015 saw the delivery of the 84 metre Feadship Savannah which sparked a lot of interest in hybrid propulsion, but on a smaller scale we also saw the Columbus 40S and the Sanlorenzo 106 with hybrid propulsion systems.
-One of the best opportunities to own a hybrid superyacht today is the brand new 55 metre Quinta Essentia, which was delivered by Admiral in May 2016.
+Hybrid propulsion systems are slowly gaining momentum with the technology constantly improving and a growing desire for lower-impact yachting.
+The delivery of the 84 metre Feadship Savannah sparked a lot of interest in hybrid propulsion, but on a smaller scale we also saw the Columbus 40S and the Sanlorenzo 106 with hybrid propulsion systems.
 What is also interesting to note is that shipyards who build on speculation, and thus who have to anticipate what clients want in the next three years, have also adopted hybrid propulsion.
-Heesen Yachts invested in the construction of the 50 metre Nova, which features a hybrid propulsion system and Fast Displacement Hull Form, and recently sold the yacht.
+There is no doubt that this is a trend that will continue to rise as owners, and yards, look to invest in ‘green’ technologies.